DevManSam777/lead-management/web-inquiry-form/WEB_INQUIRY_FORM.md

 ## Features

 - **Shadow DOM Encapsulation**: Styles and DOM are isolated from the rest of the page
-- **Built-in Validation**: Client-side validation for all form fields
+- **Built-in Validation**: Client-side validation for important form fields
 - **Responsive Design**: Works on all device sizes
 - **Phone Number Formatting**: Automatic formatting using Cleave.js
 - **Conditional Fields**: Show/hide fields based on user selections